ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

 ## Overview

-Welcome to CORE!
+Welcome to Core!
 We're excited to have you in Closed Alpha and can't wait to see what you create.
-To get you started, we're going to walk you through creating your first multiplayer game in CORE... in 10 minutes!
+To get you started, we're going to walk you through creating your first multiplayer game in Core... in 10 minutes!

 ![NewWeapon](../img/MyFirstMultiplayer/NewWeapon.png){: .center}